Good Gourd: Pumpkin Seeds Show Potential Benefits for Erectile Dysfunction

 However, they are high in fiber, so too many can cause digestive problems such as bloating or constipation.
-Therefore, adding just a handful of them to a meal or eating them as a snack is recommended.
+Therefore, it's recommended to add a handful of them to a meal or eat them as a snack.

 The relationship between pumpkin seeds and erectile function